bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 2-1.</b> A web-safe color spiral</i></small></small></p>

-If you're brave enough to inspect the code behind the example, you'll notice that to add each color to the array initially, I used an array method called push().
-The relevant line is
+<p>If you're brave enough to inspect the code behind the example, you'll
+notice that to add each color to the array initially, I used an array method called push().
+The relevant line is;</p>

 <pre>
 colours.push(colour);
 </pre>

-The push() method is how we add an item to the end of an array (think of loading a truck from the back).
-If instead we wanted to add the item to the beginning of the array, we'd use a method called unshift().
+<p>The push() method is how we add an item to the end of an array (think of
+loading a truck from the back).
+If instead we wanted to add the item to the beginning of the array, we'd use a method called unshift().</p>

 <pre>
 colours.unshift(colour);
 </pre>

-If we wanted to remove an item from the end of the array, we'd use the pop() method (think popcorn popping out of a pot).
-Conversely, if we wanted to remove an item from the beginning of the array, we'd use the shift() method (so-called because we're shifting all remaining items to a lower index).
+<p>If we wanted to remove an item from the end of the array, we'd use the pop() method
+(think popcorn popping out of a pot).
+Conversely, if we wanted to remove an item from the beginning of the array, we'd use the shift() method (so-called because we're shifting all remaining items to a lower index).</p>

-There's one other method I want to cover before moving on, namely, the forEach() loop I mentioned earlier.
+<p>There's one other method I want to cover before moving on, namely, the forEach() loop
+I mentioned earlier.
 This method is unique to arrays and acts on each item of the array in turn, using a function as its argument.
-As an aside, functions that are passed as arguments in this manner are known as callback functions.
+As an aside, functions that are passed as arguments in this manner are known as callback functions.</p>

 </pre>
 // <i>Set up an sample array.</i>